gvwilson/sdxpy/src/intro/index.md

 -   Puzzle your way through Python programs that use classes and exceptions.

+-   Run basic Unix shell commands like `ls` and `mkdir`.

--   Write a little bit of HTML.
+-   Reand and write a little bit of HTML.

 -   Use [Git][git] to save and share files.
     (It's OK not to know [the more obscure commands][git_man_page_generator].)

-This book is also designed to help another kind of reader:
+This book is also designed to help another persona:

 > Yim teaches two college courses on web programming.
-> They are frustrated that so many books talk about algorithms but not about design
+> They are frustrated that so many books talk about details but not about design
 > and use examples that their students can't relate to.
 > This material will give them material they can use in class
 > and starting points for course projects.

-You can read this book on its own or use it as a classroom resource.
-If you need projects for a software design course, adding a tool to those covered here would be fun as well as educational: please [send email][email] if you'd like to chat.

 ## What does this book cover? {: #intro-contents}

 Programmers have invented [a lot of tools][programming_tools] over the years.
-This book focuses on those that people use while building code, but includes a few things (like databases and web servers) that are primarily used in applications for other people.
+This book focuses on those that people use while building code, but includes a few like databases and web servers that are primarily used in building general-purpose applications.

 [%x glossary %] defines the terms these lessons introduce, which in turn define this book's big ideas [%f intro-syllabus %]:

--   How to process a program like any other piece of text.
+-   Source code is just text.

--   How to turn a program into a data structure that can be analyzed and modified.
+-   A program in memory is just a data structure.

--   What design patterns are and which ones are used most often.

--   How programs are executed and how we can control and inspect their execution.
+-   We can control and inspect programs while they are running.

--   How we can analyze programs' performance in order to make sensible design tradeoffs.
+-   A week of hard work can sometimes save us an hour of thought.

 [% figure
    slug="intro-syllabus"